Recent federal rules expanded the reasons for school workers and people who provide services to schools so that they can now receive PUA benefits.

 If you worked for a school before being hired at your new job and the school wages are in your base year, your application may need to be reviewed during each school recess period.
 This applies even though you no longer work for the school.

-I am an educator but I have not been given notice that I will return to work this fall.
+I am an educator but I have not been given notice that I will return to work.
 Will I qualify for unemployment insurance benefits and still have to have my claim reviewed during school recesses?

 I worked for a private company that provides bus service to schools.
 Do school recess laws apply to me?